-- 8. In the performance of their duties, stakeholders are answerable to the pastor of the community or to the designated responsible for the supervision.
-They must maintain a positive attitude and they understand and respect the different levels of parish and diocesan authority. - 9.
-The stakeholders deserve the trust placed in them.
+- 8. In the performance of their duties, Ministers are answerable to the pastor of the community or the delegated individual responsible for the supervision.
+They understand and respect the different levels of parish and diocesan authority. - 9.
+Ministers are placed in positions of trust and must merit that trust.
 They act responsibly and carefully with the material or funds entrusted to them.